chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

     QUICK START
 ========================================

-This package includes pure-Python base classes, and a full integration for a stock Plone 2.0.5 portal.
-If you are not using stock Plone 2.0.5 content types, then you will need to use the base classes and the Plone example to build a custom integration for your Zope-based application.
+This package wraps FCKeditor version 2.0-FC for use with Zope.
+It includes pure- Python base classes, and a full integration for a stock Plone 2.0.5 portal.
+If you are not using stock Plone 2.0.5 content types, then you will need to use the base classes and the Plone example to build a custom integration for your Zope- based application.

 Here's how to test-drive the bundled Plone integration: